Is it necessary to book or can I just turn up?

 What methods of payment do you accept?

-All bookings must be made online via our booking facility coolcamping.com (awaiting link to our section).
-They accept all major credit and debit cards.
+All bookings must be made online, they accept all major credit and debit cards.

 Can I change my arrival/departure dates?